Alix Digout – Updated February 2023 (Original Post January 2019)

 - Acknowledgement of the minor and/or Litigation Guardian’s potential liability for costs.

-The Nova Scotia Rules of Court set out the following specific duties for a Litigation Guardian:
+Nova Scotia’s Rules of Court set out the following specific duties for a Litigation Guardian:

-Litigation Guardians should be mindful of their requirement to keep minors who are 16 and older updated and informed in relation to their claim and applicable proceedings, and to encourage discussions between the minor and counsel where appropriate.
+Litigation Guardians are required keep minors who are 16 years old and above updated and informed about their claim and to encourage discussions between the minor and counsel where appropriate.

 Settling a Minor’s Claim:

-Court approval of the settlement must be obtained despite the parties agreeing to settle.
-Regardless of the proposed amount of the settlement, the court must be satisfied the settlement is fair and in the best interest of the minor and their future.
+Court approval of any settlement must be obtained despite the parties agreeing to settle.
 A Judge of the Nova Scotia Supreme Court is required to approve the settlement.
+Regardless of the proposed settlement amount, the court must be satisfied the settlement is fair and in the best interest of the minor.

-There are different requirements for settlements over or under $25,000.
-For settlements over $25,000, the following information must be provided to the Court to obtain approval:
+There are different procedural requirements for settlements over $25,000 versus those under $25,000.
+For settlements over $25,000, the following information must be provided to the court to obtain approval: